aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 two grids: the spin-up ELF (first block) and the spin-down ELF (second block).
 If no extra integer or keyword is passed, then the first grid in the file is read.

+Note that the pseudopotential charges (`ZPSP`) are NOT read from the POTCAR.

 ### CASTEP Files (fmt)